-Phase Indicative actions Activate local disaster management arrangements Identify and assess likely risks to the community and undertake operational planning relevant to the event Before Implement procedures that will ensure the rapid mobilisation and deployment of its resources to respond to and recover from a disaster event (e.g. search &amp; rescue, evacuation, relief and recovery) Activate organisational structures to coordinate impending event (e.g. Local Disaster Coordination Centre [LDCC]) Ensure effective disconsisting of closes and Ensure effective dissemination of alerts, warnings and information is provided to public 1.
-Ongoing LDMG functions During Ongoing LDCC coordination Ongoing response activities During Ensure provision of relief functions for persons affected by the event 5.
-Maintain liaison and communications across all organisations 6.
-Ensure effective dissemination of alerts, warnings and information is provided to public Maintain liaison and communications across all organisations Through the 'relief' phase, satisfy immediate, essential personal and community needs After 3.
-Coordinate the recovery of the community 4.
-Coordinate the recovery of physical infrastructure 5.
-Manage the process of restoring essential services to a normal level 6.
-Participate in long-term recovery, reconstruction and rehabilitation Ensure effective community engagement occurs during the recovery stage
+Phase Indicative actions 2.6 Activate local disaster management arrangements Identify and assess likely risks to the community and undertake operational planning relevant to the event Implement procedures that will ensure the rapid mobilisation Before 3.
+Implement procedures that will ensure the rapid mobilisation and deployment of its resources to respond to and recover from a disaster event (e.g. search & rescue, evacuation, relief and recovery) Activate organisational structures to coordinate impending event (e.g. Local Disaster Coordination Centre [LDCC]) Ensure effective dissemination of alerts, warnings and information is provided to public Ongoing LDMG functions Ongoing LDCC coordination During 3.
+Ongoing response activities4.
+Ensure provision of relief functions for persons affected by the event 5.
+Maintain liaison and communications across all organisations6.
+Ensure effective dissemination of alerts, warnings and information is provided to public Maintain liaison and communications across all organisations Through the 'relief' phase, satisfy immediate, essential personal and community needs After Coordinate the recovery of the community Coordinate the recovery of physical infrastructure Manage the process of restoring essential services to a normal level 6.
+Participate in long-term recovery, reconstruction and rehabilitation 7.
+Ensure effective community engagement occurs during the recovery stage